lancenacabuan/Shaliah/README.md

 truly God**, and Jesus, while being the Christ (Messiah) and Son of God, is not God Himself in a ontological sense.
-This dissertation undertakes a comprehensive examination of these two Christological models, not merely in abstract theological terms, but *in context*–specifically, the context of ancient Jewish thought, including **Hebrew Wisdom-literature** and the **Jewish law of agency**.
+This dissertation undertakes a comprehensive examination of these two Christological models, not merely in abstract theological terms, but *in context* – specifically, the context of ancient Jewish thought, including **Hebrew Wisdom-literature** and the **Jewish law of agency**.
 By framing the discussion in this context, we aim to discern how each view claims